 The LAAW program is a full-time committment (12 credit hours) for Fall Semester, which follows the UNM calendar and is approximately the middle of August through the middle of December.
 The semester is organized into 6 weeks of nonconsecutive travel across the Southwest and 10 weeks of University seminars, critiques, independent studio time, and exhibition preparation/presentation.
 Field time is divided between investigative sites and work sites.
 Investigative sites include workshops and/or in-place research conducted with visiting artists, writers, scholars, professionals, and the sites themselves.
 Work sites include spaces conducive to individual experimentation, as well as collaborative projects engaged with visiting artists, organizations, and communities.
 LAAW student groups range in size from 8-12 participants.

-Students accepted into Land Arts must enroll at the University of New Mexico as traditional or non-traditional degree seeking students.
-Tuition costs are based on 12 credit hour tuition rates and course fees.
+Students accepted into Land Arts must enroll at the University of New Mexico as degree or non-degree seeking students.
+Tuition costs are based on 12 credit hour tuition rates and additional LAAW course fees.
 Current tuition rates can be found at: http://bursar.unm.edu/tuition-info/tuition-and-fee-rates.html

 Please submit the following in your application: